Johnny Ertle: Early life and career

 John Michael Ertl was born on March 21, 1897, in Dunaföldvár, Austria-Hungary.
 His family of at least four children emigrated to America around 1910 when Ertle was around thirteen, and soon settled in St. Paul, Minnesota.
 Ertle's brother Mike also became a successful boxer.
 As a youth, Johnny worked shining shoes, and later bought himself a membership to the YMCA where he received his early boxing training.
 His manager, Mike McNulty claimed Ertle was herding cows to make extra money when he acquired him as a boxer in 1913.

 By one account, a key to Ertle's success were his powerful arms and broad 38" chest which comprised a reach that may have been as long as 65 inches, far longer than average for his 4' 11" height.
 His first pro fight came under the careful watch of his manager, Mike McNulty, on October 31, 1913, in a secret fight card in St. Paul, where he made his home.
 Since boxing was still illegal in Minnesota at the time, and Johnny was just 16, news of the bout had to be kept quiet.
-But the lightning fast style and vicious hooks Ertel scored on Joe LaScotte's ribs and jaw aroused public interest.
+But the lightning fast style and vicious hooks Ertle scored on Joe LaScotte's ribs and jaw aroused public interest.
 He knocked out LaScotte in the 3rd round and picked up many more local fans, when he did the same to LaScotte in a fourth round rematch the following month.
 Dedicated to his family, he helped build a new $3000 St. Paul home for his parents in 1915, with the results of his substantial early career winnings.

 Loss to Memphis Pal Moore, 1915

 In a controversial, but important bout on April 6, 1915, Ertle lost to bantamweight great Memphis Pal Moore in Moore's hometown of Memphis in an eight-round newspaper decision.
-Moore, who enjoyed a six-inch advantage in height, would earn the King's Bantamweight Trophy three years later, and eventually remove any claim to the world bantamweight championship from Ertel in 1918.
+Moore, who enjoyed a six-inch advantage in height, would earn the King's Bantamweight Trophy three years later, and eventually remove any claim to the world bantamweight championship from Ertle in 1918.
 A few in the audience believed the hometown referee was partial to Moore.
 In a somewhat close bout, the Racine Journal-News gave Moore five rounds, with three to Ertle and two even.
 Moore used his advantage in reach and height to hold off Ertle with his left jab followed by right crosses.
 Ertle's rights and lefts repeatedly fell short due to his disadvantage in reach and Moore's illusiveness.
 Williams staggered Ertle several times in the fifth, sixth, and seventh rounds, likely turning the final decision in his favor.